Neelofa

 Noor Neelofa Mohd Noor (born 10 February 1989) is a Malaysian actress, television presenter, commercial model and entrepreneur.
 She rose to fame when participated in a drama queen competition, Dewi Remaja, winning the Dewi Remaja 2009/10 title organised by the Malaysian teen magazine, Remaja.
 She received her Bachelor International Trade and Marketing education at Sunway University College.
 Neelofa was named amongst 'Forbes 30 Under 30 Asia' in 2017.
 Beyond her entertainment career, she has been involved in multiple business ventures and launched Naelofar Hijab.

 Early life

-Neelofa was born in Pasir Mas, Kelantan and is of Iranian, Pakistani and Malay descent.
+Neelofa was born in Pasir Mas, Kelantan and is of Persian, Pakistani and Malay descent.

 Neelofa studied in Maktab Rendah Sains MARA Langkawi, and achieved excellent results.
 After graduating, she studied and took A Levels (June 2007 – June 2009) for two years at KDU University College.
 Her dream was to further her studies in the United States of America, but her family did not approve of her decision.
 Neelofa then pursued her studies at Sunway University in Bachelor of International Business & Marketing.